bnb-chain/greenfield-docs/docs/guide/getting-started/interact-with-greenfield.md

 gnfd-cmd bucket update --visibility=public-read gnfd://testbucket
 ```

-The user can use list the buckets which belong to him with "bucket ls" commands.
+The user can use list the buckets which belong to him with `bucket ls` commands.

 ```shell
 gnfd-cmd bucket ls